seanreed1111/sql-recipes/recipes.md

 WHERE d.manager_id = e.employee_id);

 How It Works
-In any database, including Oracle, the EXISTS predicate answers the question, “Is there a relationship between two data items, and by extension, what items in one set are related to items in a second set?”
-The NOT EXISTS variant tests the converse, “Can it definitively be said that no relationship exists between two sets of data, based on a proposed criterion?”
+In any database, including Oracle, the EXISTS predicate answers the question, “Is there a relationship BETWEEN two data items, and by extension, what items in one set are related to items in a second set?”
+The NOT EXISTS variant tests the converse, “Can it definitively be said that no relationship exists BETWEEN two sets of data, based on a proposed criterion?”
 Each approach is referred to as correlation or a correlated subquery (literally, co-relation, sharing a relationship).
 Interestingly, Oracle bases its decision on whether satisfying data exists solely on this premise: was a matching row found that satisfied the subquery’s predicates?
 It’s almost too subtle, so we’ll point out the obvious thing Oracle isn’t seeking.
 What you SELECT in the inner correlated query doesn’t matter—it’s only the criteria that matter.
 So you’ll often see versions of existence tests that form their subSELECT by Selecting the value 1, the entire row using an asterisk, a literal value, or even NULL.
 Ultimately, it’s immaterial in this form of the recipe.
 The key point is the correlation expression.
 In our case, it’s WHERE D.MANAGER_ID = E.EMPLOYEE_ID.
 This also helps explain what Oracle is doing in the second half of the recipe, WHERE we’re looking for DEPARTMENT_NAME values for rows WHERE the MANAGER_ID doesn’t exist in the employee table.
 Oracle drives the query by evaluating, for each row in the outer query, whether no rows are returned by the inner correlated query.
 Oracle doesn’t care what data exists in other columns not in the correlation criteria.
 It pays to be careful using such NOT EXISTS clauses on their own—not because the logic won’t work but because against large data sets, the optimizer can decided to repeatedly scan the inner data in full, which might affect performance.
 In our example, so long as a manager’s ID listed for a department is not found in the employee table, the NOT EXISTS predicate will be satisfied, and department included in the results.